8 Risky Jobs That Pay Big Bucks

 - Top pay: $103,000

 - Annual fatalities: 12

-Typical wages about 88% above the national median might help ease the pain.
-California caretakers earn a particularly comfortable wage, into six figures in nine West Coast metro areas.
+Typical wages about 88% above the national median might help compensate for the pain.
+California registered nurses earn a particularly comfortable wage, into six figures in nine West Coast metro areas.

 You need a bachelor's or associate's degree in nursing or a diploma from an accredited nursing program in order to become an RN.
 If you extend your education to a master's degree, you can earn even more; median annual pay for nurse practitioners is nearly $90,000, and top earners make $120,500 a year.

 According to Indeed.com, the average base salary for a registered nurse is nearly $89,000 as of May 2022.
 That ranges from $80,266 for nurses with less than a year of experience to $104,907 for those with more than 10 years of experience.
 New York is the highest paying city where registered nurses earn an average of nearly $103,000 a year.
 But Iindeed says just 62% of registered nurses in the U.S. think their salaries are enough for the cost of living in their area.

 - Number of workers: 16,700

 - Rate of injuries/illnesses: 1,542.1 per 10,000 workers